-- Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific State law.
+- Appropriate officials in cases of health and safety emergencies; and

+- State and local authorities, within a juvenile justice system, pursuant to specific State law.

 Directory information is routine information that generally is not considered harmful to disclose.
 Consequently, this kind of information may be included in school publications and disclosed to outside organizations without the parent's prior written consent - unless the parent has opted out of such disclosure.
-For students currently enrolled in DCPS, the decision to opt out of the release of directory information applies only to the current school year and the decision to opt out of directory information must be sent in writing to the student's school office within 10 days of receiving this notification.
+For students currently enrolled in DCPS, the decision to opt out of the release of directory information applies only to the current school year and the decision to opt out of directory information.
 If a student withdraws or graduates from DCPS, however, DCPS will continue to honor the last opt-out decision made while the student attended DCPS, unless DCPS is notified that the choice has been rescinded.
 The following are examples of directory information that are frequently made available to the general public (including the press):